manojmj92/imdb/Readme.txt

 Python script to automatically open up imdb link of the movie whose folder/file is given as parameter to the python script via "Send-to" in Windows.

-Usage:
+Does NOT work with Python 3.x

+Usage (imdb-lookup.py):

+Copy imdb-lookup.py file to C:\
+Copy the IMDB-lookup.cmd file to your sendto folder in Windows (can be accessed by typing shell:sendto in addressbar) Right click on a movie folder(of a single movie) and click Sendto->IMDB-lookup.py

+Your default browser opens up with IMDB page of the movie.

+Usage (imdb-folder.py):

+Copy imdb-folder.py file to C:\
-Copy the IMDB.cmd file to your sendto folder in Windows (can be accessed by typing shell:sendto in addressbar) Edit the content of the .cmd file and provide the location where your imdb-lookup.py file resides.
+Copy the IMDB-folder.cmd file to your sendto folder in Windows (can be accessed by typing shell:sendto in addressbar) Right click on a movies folder(consisting of multiple movie folders inside of it) and click SendTo->IMDB-folder.py

+Voila!
+Excel spreadsheet opens up with all details fetched from Imdb like genre,rating,actors,awards etc

 All the extra information in the file/folder name like DVDrip,aXXo etc are removed in the script so as to search the database.

-Select a movie folder,right click and select sendto -> IMDB.cmd Incase a match is found in IMdB database, the default browser opens up with the IMDB page of the movie.

 More explanation can be found here:http://qr.ae/GxOcx a How-to video can be found here : http://youtu.be/JANNcimQGyk